 Since they represent separate grading systems, unweighted GPA and weighted GPA must be transferred.
 An unweighted GPA considers all courses similarly, whereas a weighted GPA considers the degree of difficulty of each subject.
 To evaluate and compare candidates’ GPAs, colleges and institutions may have their conversion scales or techniques.

-Depending on educational systems and institutions, GPA systems may or may not be expected.
+GPA systems may or may not be expected in educational systems and institutions.
 Both weighted and unweighted GPA systems are prevalent in secondary schools.
 Each system’s predominance may vary depending on educational needs, academic standards, and school regulations.

 The main difference between weighted and unweighted GPAs is that weighted GPAs consider the difficulty level of courses.
 Unweighted GPA averages all grades earned in high school classes, regardless of difficulty.